davestewart/davestewart-content/content/projects/libs/state-machine/index.md

 - decouple the notation DSL from the core library
 - add support for nested state machines

  I would imagine these days if you wanted to use state machines, you would look at [X State](https://xstate.js.org/).
+A fun next step  for this library would be enabling the DSL to build state machines for that library.

 ## Links